Whether you are seeking a gap year destination or something off the beaten path, here are 12 natural wonders you must see before you die.

 9. Eisriesenwelt Caves

 The Eisriesenwelt Caves in Austria is the largest ice cave in the world.
 About 200,000 tourists visit this place to see the mind-blowing beautiful, huge giant ice sculptures that are everywhere.
-There’s 25 meters high Great Ice Embankment, and a giant ice structure resembling a human and much, much more.
+There’s a 25 meters high Great Ice Embankment, and a giant ice structure resembling a human and much, much more.

 10. Azure Window